MatthiasValvekens/pyHanko/README.md

  - The most lenient document modification policy (i.e. addition of comments and annotations) is not supported.
 Comments added to a signed PDF will therefore be considered "unsafe" changes, regardless of the policy set by the signer.
  - For now, only signatures using the "RSA with PKCS#1 v1.5" mechanism are effectively supported.
    Expanding this to include the full gamut of what `oscrypto` supports is on the roadmap.
+ - There is currently no support for signing and stamping PDF/A and PDF/UA files.
+That is to say, pyHanko treats these as any other PDF file and will produce output that may not comply with the provisions of these standards.

 ### Documentation